ajone239/BestmanSpeech/drafts/third_draft.md

 The whole time I have known her, she has loved Chris.
 More than that, she really appreciates him for who he is.
 Tori is one of the first examples I remember of someone _really seeing_ Chris.
-She listens with a patient joy when he is ranting about something probably car related.
+When he is ranting about something _probably car related_, she listens with the patient joy enjoying your loved one's passion.
-When he is hard at work, she appreciates not only the tire he's changing or sink he's fixing but his attention to detail.
+When he is hard at work, she appreciates not only the tire he's changing or sink he's fixing but his love for the craft.

 <!-- man's best friend -->
-In a deep way she loves him for all his deep traits.
+She loves him for all his best traits.
 She loves him for:
 - his fervor
 - his unconditional love
 - his loyalty
 - his companionship
-Chris really is a man's best friend.
+For my money, Chris really is a man's best friend.
 This is why I knew that they would do just fine when I learned that Tori was a professional dog sitter.

 <!--